Scholastic wrestling: Layout of the mat

 The match takes place on a thick rubber mat that is shock-absorbing to ensure safety.
 A large outer circle at least 28 feet in diameter that designates the wrestling area is marked on the mat.
 The circumference line of that circle is called the boundary line.
-The wrestling area is surrounded by a safety mat area (or protection area) that is at least five inches in width.
-The mat area is designated by the use of contrasting colors or a 2 in line, which is in bounds as of the 2011-2012 scholastic season.
-The wrestlers are within bounds when the supporting points (the weight-bearing points of the body, such as the feet, hands, knees, buttocks) of either wrestler are inside this boundary line.
+The wrestling area is surrounded by a safety mat area (or protection area) that is at least five feet in width.
+The mat area is designated by the use of contrasting colors or a 2 in line, which is in bounds as of the 2023-2024 scholastic season.

+Wrestlers are within bounds when a minimum of two supporting points, which includes the weight-bearing points of the body, such as the feet, hands, knees, or buttocks of one or both wrestlers are inside this boundary line.

 The mat can be no thicker than four inches nor thinner than a mat which has the shock-absorbing qualities of at least 1-inch (2.5 cm) PVC vinyl-covered foam.
 Inside the outer circle is usually an inner circle about 10 feet (3m) in diameter, designated by the use of contrasting colors or a 2 in line.

-Wrestlers are encouraged to stay within this inner circle or else they risk being penalized for stalling (that is, deliberately attempting to slow down the action of the match).
+Wrestlers are encouraged to stay within this inner circle or else they risk being penalized for "stalling," which is deliberately attempting to exhaust the match's clock without meaningful wrestling acts or maneuvers.
 Each wrestler begins action at a starting line inside the inner circle that is three feet long.
 Two one-inch lines close the ends of the starting lines and are marked red for the wrestler from the visiting team and green for the wrestler from the home team.

 The two starting lines are 12 inches (30 cm) from outside to outside and form a rectangle in the middle of the wrestling area.
 This rectangle designates the starting positions for the three periods.
 All mats that are in sections are secured together.
 Additional padding may be added under the mat to protect the wrestlers.
 For younger age groups, one mat may be divided into halves or quarters so that multiple matches may be staged on a single mat.